Using Open Data for Credit Risk

 - What to look out for when buying it.

-At Doorda we’re proud to say we’ve built unique technology to collect, analyse, clean, match, and deliver open data, so now any business can enhance their credit risk assessments and monitoring systems quickly, safely and minimal cost.
+At Doorda we’re proud to say we’ve built unique technology to collect, analyse, clean, match, and deliver open data, so now any business can enhance their credit risk assessments and monitoring systems quickly, safely and at minimal cost.

 We believe data providers should act as guides for customers, giving you a better understanding of what is out there and how it can be used.
 If you do want to know how open data can help you specifically, get in touch for a free consultation and we will discuss your use case and show you our data catalogue.